lmfit/uncertainties/doc/index.rst

    :class:`UFloat`.

 In addition to reformating the underlying architecture, this update makes a number of changes and simplifications to the API to improve consistency.
-Some of these API change break backwards compatibility.
+Some of these API changes break backwards compatibility.
 Notable changes are